themmyloluwaa/100DaysOfGrowth/readme.md

 - Today i cycled for 45 mins and started off with AWS services.
 Specifically elastic bean stalk, Route53, CodeCommit, CodeBuild, Code Pipeline.
 - I later started BFS and attempted two Tree related problems.
 One in graph and one in binary trees.
 I struggled a lot today and hads loads of headaches due to the graphs and thinking of it.
 Graph algorithms are really tough.
 - I then read chapter 5 of the LB4H book.

+### Day 18

+- I cycled for 30mins then started my day with the DevOps project i'm working on.
+I successfully wrote the k8s deployment files for the Quizzler application and i'd be testing it tomorrow.
+- I revised two sorting algorithms I worked on previously.
+I will make intentional effort to write down my learnings on paper.
+This will help me think of the problem more efficiently.
+- Most of my day was spent around configuration and installation on the Kali VM and my host computer.